There are a lot of gear posts out there, aimed at many different audiences. This list by no means re-invents the wheel.

 - Microphone: If you have the money to buy something fancy for your studio, the mic is a good place to spend it.
 That being said, if you don’t have a good space to record in, a great mic isn’t going to do you any favors.
 Start with something simple and commonly used, engineers or other narrators might have experiences they can share, should you need to troubleshoot.
 If possible, try a few out.
 Every voice will be different and a mic that sounds amazing for one person might sound so-so on someone else.
 The following list is far from comprehensive (there are many amazing and affordable mics being created these days) but these are some of the models I’ve seen frequently used.

 - Mic Stand: It is best to get one that stands independently (not one that attaches to your desk, etc.) If it's attached to your desk, it will pick up every bump and vibration that happens on your desk and this will get frustrating quickly.
+You'll want something sturdy and reliable so that the arm doesn't droop, forcing you to get up and re-adjust it every few hours.
 Try something like this.

 NOTE: An audio interface is not the same thing as a channel strip, though some channel strips will function as an audio interface as well (Focusrite ISA430 MKII.)
 The interface functions as your A/D converter, converting the analog sound waves of your voice via the microphone into digital 1s and 0s for the computer and DAW to understand.
 How?
 Electronic wizardry… but this is where discussions of sample rates and bits come into play.
 If you’re coming to this with little to no prior audio engineering experience, I recommend keeping it simple.
 The Focusrite Scarlett Solo is clean and pretty much works as soon as you plug it in.